Option to change your policy before January 1

 How to get the best deal?

 As the information will show, this depends on your personal situation and that of your family members.
-From now on (Nov 13th) until the end of the year, you have the option to look for a better deal.
+From now on (Nov 12th) until the end of the year, you have the option to look for a better deal.
 You may switch for instance to another insurance provider or make changes to your current policy.
-In any event, do so no later than December 31st!
+If you decide to change, cancel your current policy no later than December 31st!

 If you appreciate this information share this newsletter or Like us (at the bottom of this newsletter) and sign up for more healthcare News and Updates.

-All insurance providers have announced their new premiums for 2021.
-Premiums increase in average by 5 € per month, with a few policies showing an increase of 10 € or more.
+All insurance providers have announced their new premiums for 2022.
+Premiums increase in average by more than 3 € per month, with a few policies showing an increase of 8 € or more.
+Some policies have reduced their premium for 2022.

 Mandatory excess unchanged